 Michigan is famous for a few things, with one of them being the sheer amount of ice and snow the state gets each winter!
 Thanks to its proximity to the Great Lakes and its northern location, the Mitten State has a unique wintery climate.
 But that doesn’t stop the locals from celebrating the season, often outside in the icy streets.

-Michigan Winter Festivals in the Upper Peninsula
+Michigan Winter Festivals in December

 Christmas in the Village | Escanaba